Impatient On The Way

 In verses 7-9 we learn that God did not remove the serpents, but did offer the opportunity for forgiveness and salvation from them.
 He told Moses to make a sculpture of a snake and put it on a pole.
 If they were bitten they could look at the sculpture and be healed.

 God didn’t remove the serpents.
 He just made a way to survive them.
-By choosing to remember Him and his promise and in obedience and faith, they needed only to look at the sculpture to be saved.
+By choosing to remember Him and His promise and in obedience with faith, they needed only to look at the sculpture to be saved.
 How many times have we prayed and asked God to take away our problems instead of asking for the strength and wisdom to survive them?

 Sometimes we need the presence of the serpents, to be reminded of the power and faithfulness of the Savior.

-Prayer: Lord please help us to keep our eyes on you and our minds on who you are in the midst of our journey.
-Please strengthen our faith and encourage our hearts and help us to not complain or give up, but push through to the end and see the salvation of the Lord in our lives.
-Thank you for you love and your faithfulness.
+Prayer: Lord please help us to keep our eyes on You and our minds on who You are, in the midst of our journey.
+Please strengthen our faith and encourage our hearts, and help us to not complain or give up, but push through to the end to see the salvation of the Lord.
+Thank You for Your love and faithfulness.
+Amen

 Isaiah 40:23 “He will bring the enemy to nothing and make them as emptiness.”